IamTheCarl/pcb_forge/README.md

 project_name: "Window Blind Motor"
 board_version: 1.0.0

-# Stages will be processed in the order they are listed.
+# GCode files will be generated in an arbitrary order.
+gcode_files:
+  # The gcode file to be generated.
+  drill.gcode:
-# If multiple stages list the same gcode file, they will be appended to
+    # We now list the stages to be generated.
-# what is already in that file, following the order they are listed in this forge file.
+    # Each will be generated and added to the gcode file in the order they are defined here.
-stages:
     - !cut_board # Cut through holes.
         # You can specify a drill hole file or a gerber file for cutting.
         drill_file: WindowBlindMotor-PTH.drl

         # The gcode file to append the generated code to.
         gcode_file: drill.gcode

         # The machine configuration to use when generating the gcode.
         machine_config: snap_maker/copper_plate

         # If set to true, the generated gcode will be inverted on the X
         # axis, perfect for cutting or engraving from the back side of
         # the board.
 Defaults to false.
         backside: true
     - !cut_board # Cut board outline.
-      # See?
-You can also use a gerber file!
+        # You can also use gerber files.
         gerber_file: WindowBlindMotor-Edge_Cuts.gbr
-      gcode_file: board_shape.gcode
         machine_config: snap_maker/copper_plate

         # You can set this to inner, outer, or all.
         # All will generate gcode to cut out the exact shape in the gerber file.
         # inner will only cut out the inner holes of the gerber file.
         # outer will cause it to only cut out the outline, or the figure of the shape.
         select_lines: outer
         backside: true
+  jig.gcode:
     - !cut_board # Cut a jig to make sure we align the board right.
         gerber_file: WindowBlindMotor-Edge_Cuts.gbr
-      gcode_file: jig.gcode
         machine_config: snap_maker/cardboard_prototype
         select_lines: outer
+  etching.gcode:
     - !engrave_mask # Engrave back copper etching mask.
         gerber_file: WindowBlindMotor-B_Cu.gbr
-      gcode_file: etching.gcode
         machine_config: snap_maker/copper_plate
         backside: true
+  silkscreen.gcode:
     - !engrave_mask # Engrave silkscreen
         gerber_file: WindowBlindMotor-F_Silkscreen.gbr
-      gcode_file: silkscreen.gcode
         machine_config: snap_maker/copper_plate
         invert: true
 ```